jaegertracing/jaeger/plugin/storage/es/README.md

 ElasticSearch schema used for Jaeger.
 This allows for better search capabilities and data retention.
 However, because ElasticSearch creates a new document for every nested field, there is currently a limit of 50 nested fields per document.

+## Limitations

+### Tag query over multiple spans
+Because each span is its own document in ElasticSearch, if a query has multiple tags that exist in different spans in the same trace, the trace will not be retrieved.

+### Case-sensitivity
+Queries are case-sensitive.
+For example, if a document with service name `ABC` is searched using a query `abc`, the document will not be retrieved.

 ## Testing
 To locally test the ElasticSearch storage plugin, run `make es-integration-test` in the top folder.